 Emergency Management Degree

-The field of emergency management refers to all of programs and agencies that people depend on for quick recovery to unexpected natural disasters like hurricanes, tornados, and fires as well as events related to human-caused disasters like widespread pollution or terrorism.
-Through either a two or four-year program, emergency management majors learn about the interaction between agencies, first responders, and the public to understand how to create and enact the policies and plans that enable all three spheres to work together in an emergency.
+The field of emergency management encompasses the programs and agencies that people depend on for assistance during and quick recovery from unexpected natural disasters like hurricanes, tornadoes, and wildfires as well as events related to human-caused disasters like widespread pollution and terrorism.
+Emergency management majors learn about the interactions between agencies, first responders, and the public to understand how to create and enact the policies and plans that enable all three spheres to work together effectively and efficiently in an emergency.
 Salaries for emergency management directors can range depending on the area of specialty, but average $72,760 annually.1

 Emergency Management Training and Courses